kojak/kojak/README.md

 ------------------------

 1. Checkout the contents of the Kojak git repository to a suitable directory on the Virtual Appliance Server.
 2. As root execute kojak script.
+You will be prompted about the type of installtion you want to conduct.
-You will be prompted to supply various configuration options or you may choose to accept the system default options by simply pressing return.
-You will then be prompted to check the options.
+    If you choose to install Koji as a virtual machine you will be further prompted to supply some configuration            options or simply accept the default options.
 3. Once the installation is complete you should confirm the state of all the tasks are closed.
 From the command line, as the koji user, execute the following:

 ```
     [koji@localhost ~]$ koji list-tasks